 Topicals are cannabis-infused products like patches, lotions, creams or rubs.
 Rather than giving a “head high,” topicals have no psychoactive effects and provide a more localized effect wherever placed on the skin.

-Tinctures are cannabis-infused liquids which enter into the bloodstream almost immediately when placed under the tongue.
-TFS offers a variety of flavored and unflavored tinctures, and both indicas and sativas.
+Infused drops are cannabis-infused liquids which enter into the bloodstream almost immediately when placed under the tongue.
+TFS offers a variety of flavored and unflavored infused drops, and both indicas and sativas.

 Ways to consume